magento/devdocs/guides/v1.0/install-gde/install/install-cli-subcommands.md

 	</tbody>
 </table>

-3. Continue your Magento software installation; for example:
+3. If you have not installed it yet, continue your Magento software installation; for example:

 	*	<a href="{{ site.gdeurl }}install-gde/install/install-cli-install.html">Command line installation</a>
 	*	<a href="{{ site.gdeurl }}install-gde/install/install-web.html">Setup Wizard installation</a>